 All of the funds available through our Select Investment, benefit from expert fund management.
-The Fund managers’ aim is to achieve the highest possible returns they can for your money
+The Fund managers’ aim is to achieve the highest possible returns they can for your money.

 Take regular or one-off withdrawals and move money from fund-to-fund.
-And with options such as our With-Profits funds and guaranteed funds, you've got the freedom to invest in a range of diverse funds whenever you see fit
+And with options such as our With-Profits investments and guaranteed funds, you've got the freedom to invest in a range of diverse funds whenever you see fit

 - Take your money out, your way

 You can make regular or one-off withdrawals from your bond.
 Please remember, any withdrawals you take from your bond will be taken from your capital

 You might want to reduce or even eliminate any inheritance tax liability, so putting your bond in a trust might make sense.
 Depending on the way you put your bond in trust, you could lose access to the investment and/or any growth it generates.

 We explain the way Select Investment works in 3 steps.